coinmetrics/api-client-python/docs/docs/api_client.md

 **Returns**:

-`DataCollection`: status updates for the specified or all transactions.
+`TransactionTrackerDataCollection`: status updates for the specified or all transactions.

 <a id="coinmetrics.api_client.CoinMetricsClient.get_taxonomy_assets"></a>